micro-ROS/micro-ROS.github.io/_docs/overview/ROS_2_feature_comparison/index.md

 ROS 2 Feature | | Availability in micro-ROS
 -- | -- | --
 Common core client library that is wrapped by language-specific libraries | <span class="status_flag">&#10003;&#8728;</span> | Use of the client support library [rcl](https://github.com/ros2/rcl/) from ROS 2 as-is.
-The [rclc](https://github.com/micro-ROS/rclc) package provides convenience functions and an executor for use of rcl+rclc as client library for the C programming language. *Roadmap: migrate all functionalities to the rclc, so as to make it an independent abraction layer on top of the rcl that serves as user's API.*
+The [rclc](https://github.com/micro-ROS/rclc) package provides convenience functions and an executor for use of rcl+rclc as client library for the C programming language. *Roadmap: migrate all functionalities to the rclc, so as to make it an independent abstraction layer on top of the rcl that serves as user's API.*
 Composition of node components at compile-, link- or dlopen-time | <span class="status_flag">&#10003;</span> | Composition at compile-time only.
 Composition at runtime would depend highly on the RTOS.
 Support for nodes with managed lifecycles | <span class="status_flag">&#10003;</span> | The [rclc_lifecycle](https://github.com/micro-ROS/rclc/blob/master/rclc_lifecycle/) package provides an `rclc_lifecycle_node` type which bundles an rcl node with the lifecycle state machine as well as corresponding convenience functions.